 Solution:

-• Regularly inspect your plant for signs of pests or disease.
+- Keep checking your spider plant regularly for any signs of pests or diseases.

-• If you find any use insecticidal soap or neem oil to treat the problem.
+- If you find any use insecticidal soap or neem oil to kill off the pests.

 9. Seasonal Changes

-Spider plants naturally produce more babies during their peak growing season – which is spring and summer.
-If you’re trying to encourage baby production in the fall or winter you will have to accept it might not happen.
-This is simply because the plant is not in its active growth phase.
+Spider plants naturally produce more babies when they’re growing the most, which is in the spring and summer.
+If you’re trying to get them to do it in the winter or fall you are going to have to accept it might not happen.
+It just isn’t in the right phase or growth to do so.

 Solution: